MatthewKazan/3D-lidar-slam/README.md

 - Use the **Set IP** button to set the IP address of the computer running ROS2.
 - Use the **Start Scanning** button to start the scan.
 The app will start capturing pointclouds and sending them to ROS2.
 - Use the **Stop Scanning** button to stop the scan.
 The app will stop capturing pointclouds.
 - Use the **Clear DB** button to reset the global map.
-This will clear all pointclouds stored in RAM or in ROS2.
+This will clear all pointclouds stored in the ROS2 nodes or topics fully resetting the system.
 - Use the **Save Map** button to save the global map to a rosbag file.
-- Use the **Save Inputs** button to save each scan the app has captured to a rosbag file.
+- Use the **Save Inputs** button to save each scan the app captures to a rosbag file.
 Use this when working on processing algorithms to test on the same input data repeatedly.
+Tap this button again to stop saving inputs.

+To save multiple global maps use the save map button then reset the system using the clear db button.
+This will save the global map to a rosbag file and reset the system so the next global map will save to a different file name.

 ---